-There are many new propositions and tax laws that passed in 2020 that may affect your future tax liabilities.
-For example, California abolished Proposition 58 in place of Proposition 19.
+Every year, there are many new propositions and tax laws that pass that may affect your future tax liabilities.
+For example, California recently abolished Proposition 58 in place of Proposition 19.
 The new proposition reassesses the value of a rental property to market rate when it is passed to a child.
 This way, California can charge higher property taxes.
 For a primary residence, the value is also reassessed to market rate with a $1 million buffer.

 To know the right year-end tax moves to make each year, you need to review all the most pertinent rule changes every year.

-If you want to save more on taxes, start a business or a side business.
+Based on my experience, one of the best ways to save more on taxes is to start a business or a side business.
 You can either incorporate as an LLC or S-Corp or simply be a Sole Proprietor (no incorporating necessary, just be a consultant and file a Schedule C and 1040.

 The first step is to launch your own website to legitimize your business.
 The next step is to obviously go try and make some income!
 Most expenses related to the pursuit of such income should be considered a business expense.
 Below is an income statement example from a sole proprietor.

 For those of you who are paying more in taxes than the median household makes a year (~$68,000), feel proud that you are contributing a lot to society.
 Paying taxes could even be considered a form of charity after a certain amount.

 Taxes are used to pay for defense, healthcare, infrastructure, food and shelter assistance programs, public schools, and more.
 If these things are considered good, then paying taxes should also be considered good.

 It’s understandable that some people want to raise taxes on others without having to pay more themselves.
 Most working Americans don’t pay income taxes.
 However, if you are one of them, I encourage you to start contributing more yourself before going after other people who already are.